Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the top of the cross represents your goal, or the best you can achieve without a dramatic change of priorities.
+Click for DetailsThe eighth card, the reconciler, is placed below the cross in the third vertex of the triangle.
+This is the force that will resolve the conflict between the bottom left and bottom right cards.
+By meditating on this force and bringing more of it into your life, you can bring the matter at hand to a swifter conclusion than would naturally occur.
 Petro Houngan (King of Wands), when reversed: The dark essence of fire behaving as air, such as lightning: An exciting and reckless leader who inspires others to irresponsible acts.
 An artist whose depraved love of chaos causes him to take hold of destructive ideas and make them appealing to the masses.
 One who is charismatic and intimidating, using demonstrations of his own skill to dupe others into accepting responsibilities beyond their ability.
 A dashing and magnetic personality, appearing and disappearing with great suddenness, and leaving upheaval in his wake.